 9. Most Advice is a Waste of Time

-Yes, I, Alli Worthington, just said most advice is a waste of time.
+Yes, I, Alli Worthington, business coach and consultant, just said most advice is a waste of time.
 I’m telling you that because you MUST choose your advisors, your close friends and your mentors well.

 Most advice is a waste of your time, because most people don’t take the time to really LISTEN to you or your business ideas.
 They have a standard one-size-fits-all approach to business, and they try to apply it to yours.
 Don’t be foolish enough to fall into this trap.
 If you’re going to let someone to teach you what you need to know, make sure you do your homework.